paothinnapat/nextjs-patient/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can view the live application at [insert your Vercel deployment URL here].
+You can view the live application at (https://v0-real-time-patient-form.vercel.app/).

 ## Future Improvements